wurstscript/WurstScript/index.md

 Update site: `http://peeeq.de/hudson/job/Wurst/lastSuccessfulBuild/artifact/downloads/eclipseUpdateSite/`

 In Eclipse go to "Help - Install New Software" and add the update site mentioned above.
-You should then be able to install the Wurst plugin from that pagei.
+You should then be able to install the Wurst plugin from that page.

 ### Wurst Pack